INO-quantum/labscript_NI_DAQmx_iPCdev/README.md

 This labscript-device uses the internal counters of the National Instruments cards PXIe-6738 as pseudoclock to trigger the analog and digital outputs of the same card and of other cards like the PXIe-6535 for additional digital outputs.
 Each of the PXIe-6738 cards can provide two counters as pseudoclocks.
 The counters can be shared with other cards.

-For clocking the counters can use always the interal 100MHz clock of the PXIe-6738 cards but which can be optionally locked to an external reference clock (tested with 10MHz) applied on one of the PFI ports.
+For clocking the counters use always the interal 100MHz clock of the PXIe-6738 cards but which can be optionally locked to an external reference clock applied on one of the PFI ports.
+This was successfully tested with 10MHz.

 To synchronize several counters an external start trigger must be used.